mplaine/analyzing-job-postings-with-sql/README.md

 -->

-### 2. Which companies recruit the most data science employees in Finland?
+### 2. Which companies recruit the most data professionals in Finland?

+To identify the biggest recruiters in Finland, I joined companies with the jobs data and then filtered and grouped them by country and company, respectively.

 ```sql
 SELECT